iuszynski/gaia/README.md

 git clone https://github.com/neurospin/gaia
 ```

-Then the web server can be run from the git source directory with the following command:
+Finally the web server can be run from the git source directory with the following command:

 ```
 cd gaia